 CONCLUSION

-The purpose of research was to reduce the HVAC loads in buildings in climate condition of Multan.
-From the base case to the Case-IV, total reduction in energy consumption was 11.86%, including 11.76% reduction in cooling and 45.59% in heating loads.
+The purpose of this research was to reduce the HVAC loads in buildings in the climatic conditions of Multan.
+From the base case to Case 4, total reduction in energy consumption was 11.86%, including 11.76% reduction in cooling loads and 45.59% in heating loads.
 The indoor temperatures were controlled for minimizing the energy use by using energy efficient construction materials.
-Therefore, the thermal Comfort and healthier environment in buildings can be achieved by providing proper insulation materials.
+Therefore, it is concluded that thermal comfort and healthier environment in buildings can be achieved by providing proper insulation materials.

-FUTURE RECOMMENDATION
+FUTURE RECOMMENDATIONS

-This research limited up to construction materials.
-The future study may be on the design strategies like passive and active techniques for buildings as shading devices orientation of windows, plantations etc.
+This research was limited to studying the effects of construction materials.
+Future studies may be conducted on design strategies like passive and active techniques for buildings, shading devices, orientation of windows, plantations etc.

 LIMITATIONS OF STUDY

-This research deals only with the construction materials and for the buildings which are in hot climate area like Multan.
+This research deals only with the construction materials and the buildings which are situated in a hot climate area like Multan.

 REFRENCES